 One member of your team might think one way, while another might argue the opposite.

-Scoring behavioral data is far more challenging than common profile specifications, mainly because there’s a lot more factors involved, all of which are dynamic, which means more monitoring and following up.
+Scoring behavioral data is far more challenging than common profile specifications, mainly because there are a lot more factors involved, all of which are dynamic, which means more monitoring and following up.